-expertise relevant recommend credentials colleagues approval edge 1.
-The company is known for its marketing 2.
-Most employees stay in their job because of their good relations with 3.
-We heard the new of chief executive has in mpressive in his profile.
-4. The new secretary a always forgets to get the of t he company president.
-5. The marketing strat egies of a company should be to the needs of its clients.
-6. Younger agents may be strong competitors but the older ones still have the in the field.
-7. The human resourc e officer will surely you to file your leave earlier.

-President: Who do you think should handle the next project?

-Manager A : He should be someone who has sufficient expertise in sales.
+• rtise ant recommend credentials colleagues approval edge I. (Most employees stay in their job because they have good relations with The new chief executive has impressive The new secretary always forgets to ask the of the company president.
+The marketing strategies of a company should be to the needs of its clients.
+P N S President Manager A Manager B President Manager A sure Who do you think should handle the next project?
+He should be someone who has sufficient expertise in sales.
+I agree.

-Manager B: I agree.
 Also, the kind of sales experience he has should be relevant to the product we are selling.

-President: Okay.
+Okay.
 So, do you know someone who has these qualifications?

-Manager A : Well, I'm thinking of Peter Reynolds.
+Well, I'm thinking of Peter Reynolds.
 He works as my sales supervisor.
-I'm sure he is very qualified.

-Manager: I recommend Mr. John Smith.
-He got very good credentials and the attitude.
+I am he is suitably qualified. ٨ /lanag jer : l recomme n.
+He has got very y good credentials and t he

-President: I think these men are very good.
-But maybe you could look for more among your colleagues who also got the edge.
-Then, submit their names the soonest time possible for approval.
+I think these men are very good.
+But maybe you could look for more within the group of your colleagues who also have the edge.
+Then, submit their